West Chester University Post Office

 Postal Services

-- Campus Delivery Services - Postal Services also provides on-campus delivery of University internal mail, making drops at over 40 locations.
+- Campus Delivery Services - Postal Services provides on-campus delivery of internal university mail, making drops at over 40 locations.
 Please contact the Postal Services Supervisor with any questions.

 Post Office Shuttle Service